chrdn/data-science-S2025/challenges/c13-final-assignment.md

 through multiple smoking cycles.

 My sample of 90 from each continent resulted in 270 islanders.
-The total population of the islands is 40000.
-This gives me a 6% confidence interval at a 95% confidence level.
+The total population of the islands is 40,000.
+This gives me a **6% confidence interval at a 95% confidence level**.
 [For most research conducted at the population level, researchers look for at least 385 samples.](https://www.geopoll.com/blog/sample-size-research/#:~:text=As%20demonstrated%20through%20the%20calculation,are%20often%20used%20in%20research.)
 Thus, raising the sample to this level would improve our confidence interval.